Scientific Name

 Light: Keep your C. talinoides var. aizoides in partial shade if outdoors and bright sunlight if indoors.
 Avoid intense afternoon sun in summer.
 It will grow in full shade but will become lank and leggy.

 Soil: As with most succulents, this plant prefers a well-draining soil mix.
-For growing C. talinoides var. aizoides indoors, it is essential to use a container with at least one drainage hole at the bottom.
+For growing C. talinoides var. aizoides indoors, using a container with at least one drainage hole at the bottom is essential.

 Hardiness: C. talinoides var. aizoides can withstand temperatures as low as 25 to 50 °F (-3.9 to 10 °C), USDA hardiness zones 9b to 11b.
 The plant will not survive consistent temperatures below freezing.